ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 1. Offspring names should be given in the first column
 2. Names of the mothers are usually given in the second column.
 3. If known for some reason, names of fathers can be given as well.
-4. Likelihood information should be given *to the right* of columns indicating individual or parental names, with candidates' names in the column headers.
+4. There should then be a column for each candidate father, headed by an ID for each candidate.
+Rows in each column should give the (log) likelihood that the candidate is the sire of the offspring for that row.
-5. The final column should specify a likelihood that the true sire of an individual has *not* been sampled.
+5. The final column should specify a (log) likelihood that the true sire of an individual has *not* been sampled.
 Usually this is given as the likelihood of drawing the paternal alleles from population allele frequencies.